How to adopt the SPIN Selling methodology in your sales team

 It’s common for sales reps to be able to predict sales objections before they happen.
 And dealing with sales objections often isn’t a matter of if, but when.

-Unsurprisingly, Rickman disputes this in SPIN Selling.
-He says that sales objections don’t always happen, and his research showed they could be prevented if reps ask the right questions early on.
+Unsurprisingly, Rackham disputes this in SPIN Selling.
+He says that sales objections don’t always happen, and his research showed they could be prevented if reps ask the right questions (i.e. SPIN situation questions) early on.

-During his research, Rickham said he often found reps preparing for sales calls by listing out potential objections their prospect might throw at them.
-This also involved rehearsing their rebuttals and deciding how they were going to handle each rejection.
+During his research, Rackham said he often found reps preparing for sales calls by listing out potential objections their prospect might throw at them.
+This also involved rehearsing their rebuttals and deciding how they were going to handle each rejection, in other words, knowing your follow-up questions and responses before your prospects even ask them.

-This effort, Rickham found, wasn’t as crucial to a sale as the reps believed.
-In fact, Rickham found that customer objections weren’t a significant factor in a lot of successful sales calls studied for SPIN Selling.
-Here’s what Rickman said in the book.
+This effort, Rackham found, wasn’t as crucial to a sale as the reps believed.
+In fact, Rackham found that customer objections weren’t a significant factor in a lot of successful sales calls studied for SPIN selling.
+Here’s what Rackham said in his SPIN selling book.

 “Skilled people receive fewer objections because they have learned objection prevention, not objection handling.”

-What are the pros and cons of SPIN/consultative selling?
+What are the pros and cons of SPIN selling?

-SPIN Selling is backed by tons of data and the method has been adopted by many sales teams around the world.
+SPIN Selling is thoroughly proven by data and this sales method has been adopted by many sales teams around the world.

-However, like any selling technique, there are pros and cons:
+However, like any selling strategy, there are pros and cons to consider:

 SPIN selling in the digital age

-A lot has changed in the sales world since “SPIN Selling” was published more than 30 years ago.
+A lot has changed in the sales world since Neil Rackham's bestseller "SPIN Selling" was published more than 30 years ago.
+When it comes to sales books, it’s still an important one to read, but you should apply some modern modifications when applying its selling methods to your sales strategy.

-Even with the evolution of sales tools and techniques, the core methodologies of SPIN Selling hold true.
-However, when the book was published, selling tools like LinkedIn and CRM were yet to be invented.
+Even with the evolution of sales tools and methodologies, the core techniques of SPIN selling hold true.
+However, when the book was published, selling tools like LinkedIn were yet to be invented.

 Whenever a sales rep makes contact with a prospect, they can record their calls and take notes, and then store them in the CRM to refer back to.
-This will help them better track which questions were successful at what stage and make adjustments need be.
+This will help them better track which sales questions were successful at what stage and make adjustments.

 Moreover, using a CRM like Pipedrive, sales managers can create a visual map to help sales reps move prospects down the funnel.
 Questions to ask and the answers that a rep needs to obtain before the prospect can move further down the funnel can be assigned to each stage.

-These are just a few examples of how sales teams can combine proven techniques like SPIN Selling with digital tools to create a modern selling machine.
+These are just a few examples of how sales teams can combine proven, classic techniques like SPIN selling with digital tools to create a modern selling machine.

-How to adopt the SPIN/consultative selling methodology in your sales team
+How to adopt the SPIN Selling methodology in your sales team

 This makes the flow of the technique clear and straightforward.
 You can’t move onto the problem question, for example, without asking situational questions first: